 - See also: Images of the Golden Tooth

-The Golden Tooth guards the one large pass through the mountains that allows direct travel between the westerlands and the riverlands to the east.
-It is generally held that in order to attack the westerlands from the east, one must take the Golden Tooth to have a secure passage.
+Although the Golden Tooth is a small castle, it is a strong keep commanding the hill road between the westerlands and the riverlands.
+It is generally held that in order to attack the westerlands from the east, one must take the Tooth to have a secure passage.

 The Golden Tooth is the seat of the Leffords, a family formed by the union of First Men and Andals.
-Cerion Lannister, a King of the Rock, conquered the hilly vicinity of the Golden Tooth by defeating three petty kings.
-He presumably then granted the region to the Leffords, a House of Andal origin.
-The gold from the Golden Tooth helped establish House Lannister as one of the richest houses in Westeros.
+Cerion Lannister, a King of the Rock, conquered the hilly vicinity of the Tooth by defeating three petty kings.
+The gold from the Tooth helped establish House Lannister as one of the richest houses in Westeros.

 A Game of Thrones

 A Clash of Kings

-During the War of the Five Kings, an army under the command of Robb Stark, King in the North, circumvents the Golden Tooth and the passage it blocks by using a narrow mountain path, found by his direwolf, Grey Wind.
-Robb leads his army into the westerlands and descends upon Stafford Lannister's host, annihilating them at Oxcross, three days ride from Lannisport, and the king then raids the westerlands.
+During the War of the Five Kings, an army under the command of Robb Stark, King in the North, circumvents the Golden Tooth and the passage it blocks by using a narrow goat path found by his direwolf, Grey Wind.
+Robb descends upon Ser Stafford Lannister's host, annihilating them at Oxcross, three days ride from Lannisport, and the king then raids the westerlands.
 Oxcross shocks King Joffrey I Baratheon's court in King's Landing, since the Tooth remains in Lannister control.

 A Storm of Swords

 A Feast for Crows

-Following the surrender of Riverrun, Forley commands the escort bringing Edmure to Casterly Rock.
-Jaime worries the group will be attacked by Beric Dondarrion's outlaws before they reach the Golden Tooth.
+After Jaime resolves the siege of Riverrun, Forley commands the escort bringing Edmure to Casterly Rock.
+Jaime worries the group will be attacked by the outlaws of Lord Beric Dondarrion before they reach the Golden Tooth.